Berlin – Johannesburg – Berlin: Private Jet Connections

 About Berlin Airport

 The security reaction in Berlin is substantial.
 The security fence between the German capital and Berlin Airport, near the northern railway station, runs alongside the city’s river embankment.
 Once the passengers are inside the fence, cameras monitor every corner of the airport and can instantly call for help to handle an emergency.
 Once inside the airport building, travelers have to go through scanners and can only access areas with ticket counters, where they are only required to carry identification cards.
-All airlines are subject to extra checks and security audits by the Federal Police, while all baggage and freight moving to and from Berlin Airport is checked by German officials.
+The Federal Police conduct extra checks and security audits on all aircraft, and German officials inspect all baggage and freight travelling to and from Berlin Airport.

-The German federal police force alone has a huge set of laws and regulations.
+The German federal police alone has a long list of regulations and rules.
 Individuals that enter Germany or come in contact with German citizens are required to keep up with a daily report of their whereabouts, carry a passport, and carry their identity card with them at all times.
 The police checks on individuals are further increased when they are traveling to or through Germany, for example by forcing travelers to show their passport, residence permit, identity card and stay within a city limit.
 If a foreigner fails to provide such documentation within a designated time, the police may demand them to prove their identity.
 During that time, they are only allowed to leave their hotel in the presence of the police officer.

 History of Berlin’s Airport